Leyden papyrus X: Papyrus W

 Papyrus W contains magical invocations and Judaeo-Gnostic content.
 The 7 perfumes are given as: styrax dedicated to Saturn, malabathrum to Jupiter, costus to Mars, frankincense to the Sun, nard to Venus, cassia to Hermes, myrrh to the Moon.
 The 7 flowers are: nard, marjoram, lily, lotus, buttercup, narcissus, white violet.

 Papyrus X

 The papyrus consists of 10 leaves, 30 x 34 cm in size, folded lengthwise and making 20 pages, of which 16 contain writing.
 Each page has 28-47 lines.
 The text contains one hundred and eleven recipes for extracting precious metals, or counterfeiting such metals, or precious stones and purple dye.
 It also contains details of the manufacture of textiles, and making gold and silver inks.
 The recipes are not detailed, and probably served as a memory aid for those already familiar with the process.
 The presentation is exclusively practical, and does not include the usual alchemical or philosophical elements.
 The last eleven recipes are simply short extracts from the Materia Medica of Pedanius Dioscorides.
 They are chiefly descriptions of certain minerals.

-The Leiden papyrus X quotes Dioscorides without spurious additions that may have been introduced by later scribes.
-For example, Kurt Sprengel's edition of De materia medica writes that mercury is stored in glass, leaden, tin and silver vessels.
-While it is true that glass is unaffected by mercury, all the metals named are attacked, and Zosimus takes special care in pointing that out.
-The Dioscorides extract in the Leiden papyrus X recommends only glass for storing mercury.